Platoon Leader (memoir): Plot summary

-McDonough soon meets SFC Hernandez, his former Ranger school instructor and now platoon sergeant.
+McDonough soon meets Sergeant First Class Hernandez, his former Ranger school instructor and now platoon sergeant.
 Friction develops between the two after McDonough takes control during an attack on their platoon area of operations.
 Eventually Hernandez is transferred out of the platoon after a suspected assault on a female Viet Cong member who the platoon had taken as a prisoner of war.

-He receives another platoon sergeant, SFC Palloman who is a much better soldier relative to Hernandez, and is very willing to go on patrol.
+He receives another platoon sergeant, Sergeant First Class Palloman who is a much better soldier relative to Hernandez, and is very willing to go on patrol.
 McDonough's unit continues to face combat from the Viet Cong, through ambushes while on patrol, and through conventional attacks on their base.
 During McDonough's last days with the platoon, the village the platoon is protecting is violently assaulted by the Viet Cong, and many civilians are killed.
 As McDonough leaves, he feels the War is and has been a lost cause.

 McDonough faces a variety of morally ambiguous situations throughout the book.
 Eventually he completes his tour and returns home to his wife and son to continue his Army career.